Introduction

 This is often less about medicine and more about access.

-Through the NHS, treatment may be affordable, even remarkably so compared with private routes.
+Treatment may be affordable, even remarkably so compared with private routes.
 In England, standard prescription charges apply.
 Elsewhere in the UK, prescriptions may be free.
 That is a major advantage.

-But access can be slow.
-Very slow in some cases.
 Eligibility criteria, specialist referrals, monitoring reviews—these can create delays that frustrate people already motivated to begin treatment.

-Private prescribing
+Private clinics

 That is often why private clinics appeal.
 Not necessarily because they offer better medicines, but because they may offer faster access.

 Private prescribing for Wegovy, Saxenda, or Mounjaro may run from roughly £150 to over £300 monthly.
 Costs can rise over time.
-That adds up.

-Which raises a question people sometimes ignore: Can you sustain the treatment financially if it works well and you need longer use?
-That question deserves attention.
+Can you sustain the treatment financially if it works well and you need longer use?

 Comparing the main injectable options